 Smoking chicken gives the meat a deep, rich taste that grillers love.
-It is for this reason that many people insist on eating their chicken smoked…or not at all.
+It’s for this reason that many people insist on eating their chicken smoked…or not at all.

-A big part of how your smoked chicken tastes is due to the wood you use to smoke it.
-Wood has its own flavorings that will come out to give the meat a characteristic that can be savory, fruity, sweet, and more.
+A big part of how your smoked chicken tastes is the wood you use to smoke it with.
+Wood has its own flavorings that’ll come out to give the meat a characteristic that can be savory, fruity, sweet, and more.

 If you ask different chefs what the best wood for smoking chicken is, opinions will vary.
 However, this article will give you a rundown of some tastes you might choose from.

 Chicken has a light taste that shouldn’t be overwhelmed by woods that are too heavy.
 That being said, fruity flavors work well to complement the lean taste of the meat.